-This site features Solomia’s brand-new “ARIA" album, which is focused on the popularization of great opera hits.
+This site features Solomia’s “ARIA" album, which is focused on the popularization of great opera hits.

 Solomia brings a fresh impact in her interpretation of everlasting classics.
 She experiments by combining original melodies with bright vocal improvisations, jazzy and pop bass lines, and makes classics sound unexpectedly modern.

-Solomia writes and performs music in different styles (Jazz, Blues, Rock, Pop, Adult Contemporary, Classical, Acoustics, World, and Music for Kids).
+Solomia writes music in different styles (Jazz, Blues, Rock, Pop, Acoustic, Adult Contemporary, Classical, Children, and World).
 By performing in various countries, she provides her mission of cultural diplomacy.

 Solomia studied opera singing at the vocal faculty of the National Academy of Music (Ukraine, 2003-2007).
 Also, she got her BA in Art Studies and MA in Journalism from the National University of Kyiv-Mohyla Academy (Ukraine, 1998-2005).

 Solo albums: "Solomia" (2007); "Rondo" (2011); "Birthday" (2011); "Shadow" (2019); "Sky Flight" (2019) and "Aria" (2020).